 Eight in the morning.
 We opened the doors to the balcony, checking if we could spot Natalia from above.
 But thick fog blocked our view; as if it was a blank canvas for all untampered ideas that would come that day.

 An hour later, the bell of the apartment rang; hello, Natalia here, can I come in?
 When we opened the door, we saw a Natalia that was somewhat out of breath.
-She clearly took an effort to be in time.
+She clearly took an effort to be on time.
 The needless question, if she wanted some coffee, was answered with a craving voice: ‘YES, a huge cup please’.
-With her fresh hot shot of highly needed caffeine, she walked around and observed the model, props, playground, her canvas of that day.
+With her fresh hot shot of highly needed caffeine, she walked around.
+Natalia observed the model, props and playground.
+Her canvas of that day.

-Not focussing on the ideal photo, but being surprised and keeping that eye open for imperfections, contrasts and mood setting locations.
-Always armed with an analogue camera, Natalia is never sure what her day brings her.
-What she likes to capture on a picture?
-It can be everything from a posh dressed grandma to those “innocent” school kids that all of a sudden appear at a wild extravagant party.
+From a child that found highly styled, almost artificial, fashion photographs intriguing.
+To a lose-working approach, and contrast-capturing photographer.Not focussing on the ideal photo.
+But keeping an eye open for imperfections, contrasts, and mood-setting locations.
+Always armed with an analog camera, Natalia is never sure what her day will bring her.
+What does she like to capture in a picture?
+It can be everything.
+From a posh-dressed grandma to those “innocent” school kids that all of a sudden appearance at a wild extravagant party.

 After a long intensive day, we rounded up at eleven o’clock in the evening.
-Natalia ate the last prop, our well styled burger and left.
+Natalia ate the last prop, our well-styled burger and left.